learn-co-curriculum/technical-assignment-best-practices/README.md

-# Code Challenge Best Practices
+# Technical Assignments Best Practices

 ## What To Do First

-As soon as you receive a code/data challenge, **you should immediately spend one hour on it.**
+As soon as you receive a pre-interview assignment, **you should immediately spend one hour on it.**

 This is to make sure you understand the directions, that the APIs/data sources they provided still work, and to make sure any other incidental things won’t pop up 24 hours before the challenge is due.